yieldthedog/yieldthedog.github.com/source/_posts/2012-03-06-mssql-to-mysql-migration-with-rails-and-php.markdown

 ###Mysql Migration Toolkit

 The [MySql Migration Toolkit](http://dev.mysql.com/doc/migration-toolkit/en/:) look promising at first.
 You can use a comfortable GUI to select what you want to migrate.
 The first problems arose, when the toolkit tried to migrate the schema.
 Obviously my MSSql schema was not compatible with MySql, I found no way to manually correct this errors, so this was a dead end.
-I looked to me that the work on this tool has stopped, so maybe that's a reason it failed.
+I have the feeling that the work on this tool has stopped, so maybe that's a reason it failed.

 ###MySql ODBC Connector

 When you install the [ODBC Connector](http://dev.mysql.com/downloads/connector/odbc/) for MySql, theory claims, that you can select it from the SQL Management Studio to export data to it.
-However, reality looked a bit different, when I tried it, there was no MySql entry.
+However, the reality was a bit different.
+When I tried it, there was no MySql entry.
 Bad luck.

 ##What worked

-After 6 hours of trail and error and no success with any tools, I gave up.
+After 6 hours of trial and error and no success with any tools, I gave up.

-As the project was in Railsd, I used `rake db:schema:dump` to get the schema definition from the MSSql server in Ruby code.
+As the project was based on Rails, I used `rake db:schema:dump` to get the schema definition from the MSSql server in Ruby code.
 Afterwards I changed the connection to the MySql server and tried `rake db:schema:load`.
 As expected I had no luck, but with the big difference, that now I had some code that I could mangle and massage.

 There were only problems that were solved in mere seconds: